This is a list of all theatre arts courses. For more information, see Theatre Arts.

 THTR:2405 Staging Americans: U.S. Cultures Through Theatre and Performance3 s.h.

 Role of American theatre as a complex tapestry of race, gender, sexuality, and disability; examination of plays and performance outside primarily white-male canon; contemporary social practice and cultural politics in local and national contexts.
-GE: Values and Culture.
+GE: Diversity and Inclusion.

 THTR:2410 History of Theatre and Drama I3 s.h.